 Cons:

-- Holds just 4 to 6 ounces of moisture before needing a recharge.
+- Holds a limited amount of moisture before needing a recharge.

 - Not suitable for larger rooms or heavy-duty dehumidification needs.